What Is Cash-on-Cash Return?

 Based on these figures, your cash-on-cash return changes to 10.07%:

 $2,013.12 earnings/$20,000 cash investment = 10.07%

-And don’t forget – your options for leverage aren’t limited to mortgages; this is just an example.
+Remember, your options for leverage aren’t limited to mortgages; this is just an example.
 Try one of these creative ways to fund your next real estate deal, and some of these financing options can even be more worthwhile!

 As outlined above, one option for improving your cash-on-cash return is to finance your investment properties.